SchwarzIT/api-linter-rules/README.md

 Rulesets are based on file inheritance on custom rulesets as supported by [Spectral Rulesets](https://meta.stoplight.io/docs/spectral/ZG9jOjYyMDc0NA-rulesets) assuming that different API types use the same ruleset but different severity levels as provided by [Spectral Custom Rulesets](https://meta.stoplight.io/docs/spectral/ZG9jOjI1MTg5-custom-rulesets).
 All API type specific rulesets depend on the same [base ruleset file](./spectral.yml) and just overwrite rulesets or severity levels.

+Rules Wiki and HowTo´s can be found [here](https://github.com/SchwarzIT/api-linter-rules/wiki).

 Example how to overwrite severity levels in [spectral-api.yml](./spectral-api.yml):

 ```yaml